Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Results

-To further examine the relationship between surface geometry and flow response, the equivalent roughness heights ($k_{s,\text{ref}}^+$) were derived by inverting the Colebrook relation \citep{clauser1954, hama1954, jimenez2004, demaio} using the velocity offset $\Delta U^+$ obtained from the logarithmic region of the simulated mean profiles.
-These values were then compared with geometric and empirical estimates, as reported in Tab.~\ref{tab:ks_methods}.
-The analysis was performed for the two geometries at $\overline{R}/k = 3.3$ and $\overline{R}/k = 2$, corresponding to $k_{s,\text{ref}}^+ = 165.2$ and $285.2$, respectively, considering the highest Reynolds number ($\Rey_b=5300$).
-The simplest estimate, which assumes that the flow experiences the full peak-to-peak roughness height ($k_s = k$), yields $k_s^+ = 122$ and $250$, under predicting the reference values by approximately $26\%$ and $12\%$.
-Among the literature correlations considered, those of \citet{Chan2015} and \citet{Forooghi2017} provide similarly close predictions, while models developed for irregular roughness \citep{napoli2008, saha_2015, Flack2020} tend to deviate more strongly.
-Overall, the peak-to-peak definition offers the best agreement across the two cases (total absolute error $\approx 39\%$), suggesting that, for smooth periodic roughness, the geometric amplitude $k$ remains the most physically relevant length scale controlling the drag response.
+To further examine the relationship between surface geometry and flow response, the equivalent roughness heights $k_{s}^+$ from Eq.~\eqref{eq:ks} are compared with geometric and empirical estimates, as reported in Table~\ref{tab:ks_methods}.
+The analysis was performed for the two geometries at $\overline{R}/k = 3.3$ and $\overline{R}/k = 2$, corresponding to the reference values of $k_{s}^+ = 176.1$ and $361.9$, respectively, considering the highest Reynolds number ($Re_\tau\approx325$).
+Among the tested models, the correlation of \citet{Chan2015} provides the most accurate prediction.
+Models developed for irregular roughness \cite{napoli2008, Flack2020} tend to deviate more strongly.
+In line with our observation that the sandgrain roughness is of the order of the peak-to-peak distance, \cite{saha_2015} propose to use $k_s = 2 k$.
+In summary, our results show that the geometric amplitude $k$ as the primary length scale controlling the drag response for these smooth, directly sets the sandgrain roughness for periodic wall modulations.

-These results confirm that the wavy geometries considered here operate within the fully rough regime.
+These results confirm that the wavy geometries with $\overline R/k = 2, 3.3$ and $5$ operate within the fully rough regime.
 The consistency with canonical scaling laws, including those of \citet{nikuradse1933} and \citet{Colebrook1939}, reinforces the robustness of $\Delta U^+$ and $k_s^+$ as general descriptors of rough-wall turbulence, even in geometries that are large-scale, deterministic, and spatially coherent.
-This trend also highlights the limitations of purely geometric characterisations and supports the use of velocity-based metrics as a more reliable, flow-informed measure of equivalent roughness.
+This trend also highlights the limitations of purely geometric characterizations and supports the use of velocity-based metrics as a more reliable, flow-informed measure of equivalent roughness.